Blue Ridge, Houston: Cityscape

 The Houston Fort Bend Super Neighborhood has its boundaries as Beltway 8, Fondren Road, Hiram Clarke Road, and McHard Road.
 Its area is almost 8 sqmi.
 Many churches of various ethnic groups and religions are supported by the Blue Ridge community.
 Carol E. Vaughn of the Houston Chronicle said that the 5 acre area, before the formation of the super neighborhood, "has considered itself a stepchild of sorts in the past, an area unwittingly passed back and forth between parents."
 Half of the community has a Missouri City zip code (77489) west of Chimney Rock - a majority of residents still refer to this section as Missouri City even though it is not located inside the Missouri City city limits.
 Residents who still use the Missouri City designation are known as Missouri City by Choice residents.

 Government

 Blue Ridge is within Houston City Council District K. Prior to 2011 it was a part of city council district D.

 In the final Mayor of Houston election before 2002, over 6,000 people there voted for Lee P. Brown.

 Transportation

 Metropolitan Transit Authority of Harris County (METRO) operates public bus services.

 In 1990 members of the Ridgegate and Briargate subdivisions protested proposed bus services from METRO.

 Education

 Primary and secondary schools

 Blue Ridge is within the Fort Bend Independent School District.
 The community is within the East Division, controlling school board slots 5 through 7.
-As of 2008 the board members in the slots are Laurie Caldwell, Steve Smelley, and David Reitz, respectively.
 As an independent community Blue Ridge did not have any schools.